Feeling a bit nervous to share on Facebook? Do not worry, this is completely normal.

 To send a Facebook message, go to your Facebook account and select the "Message" icon as pictured below.

 Once in the message, you can add your recipient’s name and start typing the message in the box below.
 You will know you have correctly entered your recipient’s name when the name is highlighted in a blue box.

-While group messages might seem easier, individual messages are the true way to show people how much your GoFundMe means to you - and how grateful you would be for their donation.
-When you are writing a message to multiple people, people feel like they do not need to donate because they think the other people in the message will.
-This is true for a message from three people all the way up to 300 people!
+While group messages might seem easier, individual messages are a more genuine way of showing people how much your GoFundMe means to you – and how grateful you would be for their donation.
+When you are writing a message to multiple people, some people are less likely to donate because they think the other recipients of the message will.
+This is the case whether you send out a message to 3 or 300 people!

 Pro Tip: The more individual messages you can send, the better success you will see.

-We have put together enough outlines and examples to ensure that you will feel comfortable sending anyone and everyone a Facebook message.
+We’ve put together plenty of outlines and examples to ensure that you’ll feel comfortable sending anyone and everyone a Facebook message.

 Your Facebook message should always include:

 What are you raising money for?
 Be as specific as possible here!

 Why is this important to you and why should it be important to the person you are sending the message to?